Bit-Nation/BITNATION-Registry/README.md

 This is a collection of smart contracts to deploy the registry.

+For more information and documentation, please go to `doc`.

 # Building

 Please install truffle first: `sudo npm install -g truffle`.